OfficeDev/office-js-docs/reference/excel/presetcriteriaconditionalformat.md

 # PresetCriteriaConditionalFormat Object (JavaScript API for Excel)

-Represents the the preset criteria conditional format such as above averagebelow averageunique valuescontains blanknonblankerrornoerror.
+Represents the the preset criteria conditional format such as above average, below average, unique values, contains blank, nonblank, error, and noerror.

 ## Properties